Sohail Khan (cricketer): Cricket World Cup 2015

 Khan made a comeback in the team on 15 February in the Pakistan's important opening game vs their arch-rivals India in the world cup.
-He picked up 5–55 and he was on the hat-trick in the last over after dismissing the Indian skipper MS Dhoni and Ajinkya Rahane but it wasn't enough as the Indian side scored 300 for 7 wickets (300/7) and Pakistan were bowled out for 224 an the end of the 47th over with India winning the game by 76 runs.
+He picked up 5–55 and he was on the hat-trick in the last over after dismissing the Indian skipper MS Dhoni and Ajinkya Rahane but it wasn't enough as the Indian side scored 300 for 7 wickets (300/7) and Pakistan were bowled out for 224 at the end of the 47th over with India winning the game by 76 runs.
 He scored 7 runs from 10 balls including a boundary.

 Khan took important wickets during the tournament.
 In the rain affected match against South Africa, Pakistan bowled out for 222 before the 47th over.
 Khan bowled well, troubling the Proteas' batsmen.
 He took the crucial wicket of AB de Villiers, who threatened to take the game away.
 Pakistan won the match by 29 runs (D/L) and it was the first time that Pakistan won a World Cup match against South Africa.

 Khan ended as Pakistan's second highest wicket taker in that tournament, with 12 wickets at an average of 30.33.
 After the tournament, he was ruled out from the team due to injury and was wasn't seen until the 2016 Test series against England.